-As described before, audience is the intended reader, audience is required for a rhetorical situation.
+As described before, audience is the intended reader, and is required for a rhetorical situation.
 The audience when applied to a rhetorical situation must be open minded and have the ability to be influenced, "...a rhetorical audience consists only of those persons who are capable of being influenced by discourse and of being mediators of change" (Bitzer, 8).
+The audience must be identified and considered when responding to a rhetorical situation.

 The final element of a rhetorical situation is constraints.
-The constraints of a rhetorical situation are all of the components of the situation ie, person, events and objects, that have the potential to "constrain" the actions required to change the exigence.
+The constraints of a rhetorical situation are all of the components of the situation ie, persons, situations, and objects, that have the potential to "constrain" the actions required to change the exigence.
+Bitzer describes constraint, "every rhetorical situation contains a set of constraints made up of persons, events, objects, and relations which are parts of the situation because they have the power to constrain decision and action needed to modify the exigence" (8).

 Once genre, audience and rhetorical situation are fully understood it is easier to draw connections between the three concepts.
-As previously discussed audience is one the three components to a rhetorical situation, without an audience there is no rhetorical situation.
+As previously discussed audience is one of the three components to a rhetorical situation, without an audience there is no rhetorical situation.
 As well as with the rhetorical situation audience is an important consideration when talking about genre.

 The intended audience is a major factor when writing and categorizing the work.
 For instance, a commencement speech is its own genre and is generally written for faculty, friends and families of students and graduating students at a commencement ceremony.
 Billy Collins, an American poet, presented a speech in 2001 at Choate Rosemary commencement ceremony.

 In his speech, he discusses the components that make up the usual commencement speech genre, including tidbits of wisdom and advice for succeeding in "the real world."
 He decides to steer clear of the usual clichés and because he understands his audience he keeps the language light and casual.

 Though Collins succeeds in keeping his commencement address unique and interesting, because of the genre of the speech there are elements that are unavoidable.
 For most, or all commencement ceremonies the situation and the audience are quite similar.
-The audience predominantly being young adults soon entering the work force, the speech includes words of encouragement and some sort or important lesson.
+The audience predominantly being young adults soon entering the work force, the speech includes words of encouragement and some sort of important lesson.
+Collins includes the most important defining features of a commencement speech, following the general outline for the genre.

 The choice of genre is generally a response to a rhetorical situation, meaning that when a writer is considering the situation and all that comes along with it they must decide in what format to respond.
 The genre therefore, depends on the situation, "...the writer considers the purpose of her piece, whom she wants to reach, how best to appeal to her reader, and what sources and evidence to use..."
 (Braziller, 28).
+The choice of genre is reliant on the rhetorical situation and the audience, all three should be considered when deciding what elements to include in the text.